Docklands Stadium: Transport access

-The stadium also has a 500-vehicle carpark underneath the field which is accessible by the public for event days.
+The stadium has a 500-vehicle carpark underneath the field, which is accessible by the public for event days.

 In popular culture

 The venue appeared in the 2007 film Ghost Rider.
 Its name, wherever visible, was digitally changed to the SoBe Dome.
-It can also be seen in the video for Jessica Mauboy's single "Running Back", as well as some television shows, such as the Seven Network's City Homicide and Network Ten's Rush.
+It can be seen in the video for Jessica Mauboy's single "Running Back", as well as some television shows, such as the Seven Network's City Homicide and Network Ten's Rush.